launchdarkly/LaunchDarkly-Docs/README.md

 flattened data are queryable via graphql and allows us to render the side nav more efficiently.

 ## 🔍 Algolia search
-Please reach out to Sarah Day if you need to login to the Algolia dashboard.
+Please reach out to @scribblingfox if you need to login to the Algolia dashboard.
 She will be able to send you an invite.

 To index mdx content and send to algolia, create a local `.env.development` file that contains the following: